MrL314/BooView/README.md

    - This will load the script into the console.
 5. Run **BooView.bat**
    - Wait a few seconds until the welcome message appears
+   - If running from raw source, run `python BooView.py`
 7. In the Lua Console, double click on the red square next to **LuaSide**

 If the script is already loaded in the console, all you need to do is step 5 and 6.